 With a population of more than 1 billion people, it sure can get crowded in India, especially during festivals and in busy city market areas.
 These particularly crowded places are both captivating and confronting!

-The main street of Old Delhi, Chandni Chowk (Moonlight Square) dates back to the 17th century when Mughal Emperor Shah Jahan established the city.
+Chandni Chowk (Moonlight Square) in Old Delhi dates back to the 17th century when Mughal Emperor Shah Jahan established the city.
 This notoriously chaotic and crowded market area was once a grand promenade that royal processions passed through.
 Nowadays, few traces of its past glory remain.
 The surrounding narrow streets and alleyways are packed with vendors all competing for space.
 They sell everything from wedding attire to spices, at bargain prices.
 You just need to know where to look!
 The street food in Chandni Chowk is another attraction.
-Explore Chandni Chowk on this guided walking tour offered by Delhi Heritage Walks.
+This guide to Chandni Chowk will help you navigate the area.

 Mumbai During the Ganesh Festival

 The last day of the the Ganesh Chaturthi festival in Mumbai is often referred to as the city's biggest street party.
 The enthusiastic crowd swells to claustrophobic proportions as the towering idols of Lord Ganesh are paraded through the streets on their way to be immersed in the ocean.
 Frenetic dancing, loud music, and the throwing of colored powder are integral to the celebration.
 The procession that accompanies the extremely popular Lalbaugcha Raja (the King of Lalbaug) idol completely engulfs the roads and leaves little room for movement!
 It goes on through the night until the statue is immersed early the next morning.

 Allahabad During the Maha Kumbh Mela